industrialgoth/industrialgoth/README.md

-- , I am 22, system, autistic
+- , I am 22, system, autistic, mlm, cosplayer

 - i want to talk to more people! if you have similar interests, feel free to try to befriend me!